Die tote Stadt: Performance history

+The work was banned in Austria and Germany by the Nazi régime because of Korngold's Jewish ancestry and disappeared after 1931.
+Even in 1920, the opera's style was considered anachronistic, looking back to Puccini, Richard Strauss and the Viennese operetta tradition.
+After World War II its late-romanticism was considered dated when compared to modernism and it fell into obscurity, despite a restaging in Munich two years before Korngold's death.

+Although the opera's most popular aria and duet "Glück, das mir verlieb" were occasionally heard, it took a revival of interest in tonality and romanticism to rekindle interest in performances of the opera as a whole.

-But the work was banned by the Nazi régime because of Korngold's Jewish ancestry and after World War II it fell into obscurity.
-The key postwar revivals of the piece were at the Vienna Volksoper (1967) and the New York City Opera (1975).
-In recent years, however, the work has enjoyed notable revivals, among others at the Theater Bonn, the Royal Opera House, the San Francisco Opera and at the Vienna State Opera.
+The key post-war revivals of the piece were at the Vienna Volksoper (1967), the New York City Opera (1975) and Berlin in the 1980s.
+The 1990s witnessed a revival with some 70 performances, and in 2020 alone there were that many.
+In the early 2000s the work has enjoyed notable revivals, among others at the Theater Bonn, the Royal Opera House, the San Francisco Opera, the Vienna State Opera, the Finnish National Opera in 2010 and the Bavarian State Opera in 2020.
+A number of performances have been recorded for DVD.

 The French premiere of the opera took place in a concert performance in 1982 at the Paris Théâtre des Champs-Élysées.
 The first French staged performance was in April 2001 in Strasbourg under the baton of Jan Latham-Koenig with Torsten Kerl (Paul) and Angela Denoke (Marietta).
 The opera received its UK premiere on 14 January 1996 in a concert performance by the Kensington Symphony Orchestra conducted by Russell Keable at the Queen Elizabeth Hall, with Ian Caley (Paul) and Christine Teare (Marie/Marietta).
 The first UK staged performance was on 27 January 2009 at the Royal Opera House, Covent Garden.
+The opera was first staged in English by English National Opera in March 2023, directed by Annilese Miskimmon and conducted by Kirill Karabits.